 Example of “Unapplied” Customer Deposit and Vendor Payment transactions

-Changing “Invoice” and “Bill” dates to be prior to payment dates should work for most transactions in this account.
+Changing “Invoice” and “Bill” dates to be before payment dates should work for most transactions in this account.
 However, there may be other unknown circumstances where the issue may not be easily fixed.
 In that case, you will need to analyze each transaction and resolve the matter.
-Or get help from the expert.
+Or get help from an expert.

 This video will show how to fix “Unapplied Cash Payment Income” and “Unapplied Cash Bill Payment Expense” on a cash basis Profit and Loss report.

 (Also, refer to IRS Publication 538 Constructive Receipt of Income for more details.)